Pandimadhubabu/aboard/readme.md

 Feel free to have a look at the source code.

-This project is licensed under [Creative Common BY-SA](http://creativecommons.org/licenses/by-sa/3.0).
+Aboard is shared under the [MIT license](http://opensource.org/licenses/MIT).